openshift/enhancements/enhancements/microshift/gateway-api-support.md

 #### Installation and usage on RHEL For Edge (ostree)
 > In this workflow, it doesn't matter if the device is already running R4E with existing MicroShift cluster.
-> Deployment of new commit requires reboot which will force recreation of the Pod networking after adding Multus.
+> Deployment of new commit requires reboot which will force creation of all new resources.

-1. User gathers all information about the networking environment of the edge device.
+1. User gathers all information about the networking needs of the edge device.
 1. User prepares ostree commit that contains:
    - MicroShift RPMs.
    - Gateway API for MicroShift RPM.
-   - Gateway CRs
-   - Application using mentioned Gateway CRs.
+   - Application using Gateway API resources (Gateway, HTTP/GRPC routes) CRs.
 1. User deploys the ostree commit onto the edge device.
 1. Edge device boots:
 1. (optional) Init procedures are configuring OS and networks.
 1. MicroShift starts.
-1. MicroShift applies Gateway API manifests.
+1. MicroShift applies Gateway API manifests (including CRDs from Gateway API and OSSM3, also including GatewayClass and Istio resources).
-1. Istio controller becomes available.
+1. Istiod controller becomes available.
-1. MicroShift applies Application's manifests that may include Gateways and routes.
+1. MicroShift applies Application's manifests that may include Gateway API Gateways, HTTPRoutes, and/or GRPCRoutes.
 1. Gateway pods are created and OSSM inspects routes to accept them into each Gateway.
 1. Application's pods are running, they are reachable through the routes in the Gateway.

 #### Installation and usage on RHEL (rpm)
 ##### Adding to existing MicroShift cluster (or before first start)
 1. MicroShift already runs on the device.
-(This step may not be true if its before first start)
+(This step may not be true if its before first start).
-1. User installs `microshift-gateway-api` RPM
+1. User installs `microshift-gateway-api` RPM.
 1. User restarts MicroShift service.
 1. MicroShift starts and deploys all Gateway API resources from `manifests.d`.
 1. Istio controller becomes available.
-1. User creates Gateway and routes (HTTP or GRPC) CRs
+1. User creates Gateway API Gateway and routes (HTTP or GRPC) CRs.
 1. When Gateway pods are created, routes are picked up and configured by the controller which is already running.
 1. Application's pods are running, they are reachable through the routes in the Gateway.

 ### API Extensions
 Most of the manifests are CRDs, and users are left only with creating Gateway,